EDWARD GOLDSMITH jnr (1836-1883)

 Drawn by L. Francia and engraved by J. C. Allen, published by W. B. Cooke, 1815.

-Edward Goldsmith was the second son and the only surviving son after the death of his brother Richard Sidney in Hobart (1854) of master mariner Captain Edward Goldsmith (1804-1869) whose residence in 1829 was Rotherhithe when he married Richard and Edward's mother Elizabeth Day (1802-1875).
-She was the sister of master mariner Captain James Day (1806-1882), father of Elizabeth Rachel Day, wife of photographer Thomas J. Nevin.
+Edward Goldsmith was the second son and the only surviving son after the death of his older brother Richard Sydney Goldsmith from fever in Hobart (1854) of master mariner Captain Edward Goldsmith (1804-1869) whose residence in 1829 was Rotherhithe, London, when he married Richard and Edward's mother Elizabeth Day (1802-1875) at Liverpool, UK.
+She was the sister of master mariner Captain James Day (1806-1882), after whom his daughter Elizabeth Rachel Day was named who became the wife of photographer Thomas J. Nevin in Hobart in 1871.

 Christened 24 December 1836 at St Mary's Rotherhithe, Surrey UK

 All records courtesy of the website FamilySearch:https://familysearch.org/

 Although just five years old, Edward was listed in the UK Census of 1841.

 Edward Goldsmith jnr may have attended The Amicable School established by sea captains at St Mary's Rotherhithe.
 The school master lived there in this little house where he also taught his pupils.

 The Amicable School, St Mary's, Rotherhithe